 Academic dishonesty can take several forms, including, but not limited to cheating, plagiarism, copying another student's work, and submitting false documents.
+These examples of academic dishonesty apply to both individual and group assignments.

 Academic cheating is a serious act that violates academic integrity.
 Cheating includes, but is not limited to, such acts as: